mariadb-operator/mariadb-operator/docs/BACKUP.md

 Taking this into account, if we think now about a restore scenario where:
 - The backup file includes a `DROP TABLE` statement for the `mysql.global_priv` table.
 - The backup has some `INSERT` statements for the `mysql.global_priv` table.
-- The Galera cluster has 3 nodes: `galera-0`, `galera-1` and `galera-3`.
+- The Galera cluster has 3 nodes: `galera-0`, `galera-1` and `galera-2`.
-- The backup is restored in `galera-0.
+- The backup is restored in `galera-0`.

 This is what will happen under the scenes while restoring the backup:
-- The `DROP TABLE` statement is a DDL so it will be executed in `galera-0`, `galera-1` and `galera-3`.
+- The `DROP TABLE` statement is a DDL so it will be executed in `galera-0`, `galera-1` and `galera-2`.
 - The `INSERT` statements are not DDLs, so they will only be applied to `galera-0`.
 - This results in the `galera-1` and `galera-2` not having the `mysql.global_priv` table.

 After the backup is fully restored, the liveness and readiness probes will kick in, they will succeed in `galera-0`, but they will fail in `galera-1` and `galera-2`, as they rely in the root credentials available in `mysql.global_priv`, resulting in the `galera-1` and `galera-2` getting restarted.

-To address this issue, when backing up MariaDB instances with Galera enabled, the `mysql.global_priv` table will be excluded by using the `--ignore-table` option with `mariadb-dump`.
+To address this issue, when backing up `MariaDB` instances with Galera enabled, the `mysql.global_priv` table will be excluded from backups by using the `--ignore-table` option with `mariadb-dump`.
 This prevents the replication of the `DROP TABLE` statement for the `mysql.global_priv` table.
-You can disable this feature by setting `spec.ignoreGlobalPriv=false` in the Backup resource.
+You can opt-out from this feature by setting `spec.ignoreGlobalPriv=false` in the `Backup` resource.

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1